 Imagine Jairus, a leader of the local synagogue PLEADING with Jesus.
 A man whom all Jairus co-workers hated.
 Why was he pleading and pleading fervently my NLT states?
-Because his daughter was dyeing.
+Because his daughter was dying.
 He didn’t care what people thought.
-What consequences would come from him approaching Jesus.
+What consequences would come from him approaching Jesus?
 He just wanted his daughter well.

 Have you ever been there?
 Have you ever gone before the holy throne Pleading fervently for some hope, answers, rescue?

 Until I had a crisis.
-My child was dyeing.
+My child was dying.
 My child was in need of healing.
-I pleaded fervently, but sadly the bible states in John 9:31 “We know that God doesn’t listen to sinners, but He is ready to hear those who worship Him and do his will.”
+I pleaded fervently, but sadly the Bible states in John 9:31 “We know that God doesn’t listen to sinners, but He is ready to hear those who worship Him and do his will.”

 I was a sinner.
 I am a sinner now.
-What is the difference to Him hearing my prayers now verses than?
+What is the difference to Him hearing my prayers now versus then?
 The Lord woke me up during that time.
-He used this crisis to draw myself closer to Him.
+He used this crisis to draw me closer to Him.
 He allowed this time of suffering for our son and us to say, “to Whom do you serve?”
 I was serving only me.
 No relationship with Jesus.
 Not admitting I needed a Savior.
 Not forgiving ones who hurt me or confessing I am nothing without Him.

 Our son did get a miracle.
 He did survive.
 But I believe it was not because of my prayers.
 It was because of the many who were believers.
 The many who sat and pleated fervently before the Lord as they were worshipping Him and doing His will.
 Jesus says to Jairus, “don’t be afraid, just have faith.”

 Faith is believing.
 Faith is not just doing the motion and never repenting.
-Going about our own ways not God’s ways.
+Going about our own ways, not God’s ways.
 Choosing what is best for us, instead of asking the Lord what is best.
-That is clear sign of a person not doing God’s will.
+That is a clear sign of a person not doing God’s will.

 Faith is encompassing His word and truth and allowing the truths to make you change not run away, get angry, or worse yet only take what “feels good”.

 “Faith shows the reality of what we hope for; it is the evidence of things we cannot see.”
 Hebrews 11:1.
-Another words, faith is trusting full heartily the Lord is in control of the situation and YOU and ME!
-Faith is letting God do HIS work, HIS way and our job is to let Him and repent.
+Another word, faith is trusting full heartily the Lord is in control of the situation and YOU and ME!
+Faith is letting God do HIS work, HIS way and our job are to let Him and repent.

 Jesus healed the young girl just before He met Jairus’ need.
 Jesus asked for what from the girl?
 FAITH… that is what made her well.!
-Now look at what came next.
-This was huge to me.
+Now, look at what came next.
+This was huge for me.
 Jesus asked ONLY Peter, James, and John to go with Him.
 Not because they were special, but because they had FAITH and believed this girl was not dead and Jesus was in control.
 The crowds laughed.
-But in a few minutes only believers witnessed the miracle.
+But in a few minutes, only believers witnessed the miracle.
 She was asked by our Savior to get up and she did!